voucherifyio/voucherify-showcase-store/README.md

 Repeat this process one more time - this time selecting reward `Referral Reward Tier 2 - Voucher 10%`.
 Remember to save changes to the campaign.

 [Learn more how to create Referral Program](https://cookbook.voucherify.io/article/240-airbnb-referral-program)

+## Special Geolocation Campaigns

+We prepared a simple POC in which we're using the customer's current location to see if it's snowing in his place and if the temperature is lower than -15 degrees Celcius.
+You can try it out in our app - it's the last slide in the main slider.

+If both conditions are true, then we're publishing for this customer a unique gift card.
+If it's only snowing, then we're posting for this customer a unique discount voucher.

+This POC needs an [OpenWeatherApi](https://openweathermap.org/api) key to work.
+Full code for this POC is in [GelocationPromotion.js](/src/components/Products/DiscountCarousel/GeolocationPromotion.js)

 ## Errors